BartsBoneJointHealth/HipFractureStudyathon/documentation/HowToRun.md

 We now need to add the credentials of this configBlock to the keyring.
 Reassign variables `configBlock` and `database` in section `B) Set Parameters` of the `KeyringSetup.R` file to the new block and database.
 Next, rerun section `E) Set Credentials` to set the credentials in the keyring for your other databases.
 Optionally, rerun section `F) Check Credentials` to check the credentials and test connection to the database as demonstrated above.
 Rerun these steps until all databases are added to the `config.yml` and keyring.

-Lastly, run section `G) Session Info` to clear your R session.
+Lastly, run section `G. Session Info` to clear your R session.
 You are now ready to execute the study package.

-## 4. Execute Scripts (TO EDIT)

-Once the credentials have been setup, the user may begin running study tasks.
-Go to folder `analysis/studyTasks` and consider the file structure.
-Study tasks are ordered in the sequence that they must run based on a numerical prefix.
-This means you must run `01_buildCohorts.R` first in the sequence before `02_cohortDiagnostics.R`.

-### Step 1: Build Cohorts

-In the `01_buildCohorts.R` script replace L21 to fit the configBlock for the database you want to use in the study.
-For example if I was running my analysis on optum claims whose credentials were stored under the block *optum*, I would replace L21 with `configBlock <- "optum"`.

-Once this has been changed. scroll down to L59.
-If you are part of Bayer, uncomment this line.
-If not, keep this line commented.
-Now you can run the script from start to finish.
-While the script is running, information will fill your R console describing where files have been saved and what is being done.

-### Step 2: Run Cohort Diagnostics

-Next you will run the cohort diagnostics script.
-Follow the steps described in step 1 by replacing the assigned value for `configBlock` on L21 with that of the database you want to use.
-When this is done, run the script.

-Once the cohort diagnostics function has completed, move to script `03_reviewCohortDiagnostics.R` and run it.
-This script will launch the shiny app to review the cohort diagnostics results.

-Once the results have been reviewed, please upload the zip file of each database found in the *02_cohortDiagnostics* folder to the aws s3 bucket.
-A file `extras/StoreReults.R` provides guidance on how to upload.
-You must contact the study lead for the aws s3 key and secret.

 ### Support

-If you encounter any issues, please contact [martin.lavallee\@odysseusinc.com](mailto:martin.lavallee@odysseusinc.com){.email} or [george.argyriou\@odysseusinc.com](mailto:george.argyriou@odysseusinc.com){.email}.
+If you encounter any issues, please contact [george.argyriou\@odysseusinc.com](mailto:george.argyriou@odysseusinc.com){.email}.